sdias/win-10-virtual-desktop-enhancer/README.md

 This application enhances the Windows 10 virtual desktops feature.
 It makes available the following new features:

 - Extra customizable keyboard shortcuts to switch or move a window to a different desktop.
+- Customizable keyboard shortcuts to pin a window/all windows for an app to all desktops.
 - Custom wallpaper per virtual desktop (either a picture or a solid color).
 - Current desktop indicator in the tray area.
 - Custom desktop names.